 - HTTP versus HTTPS—HTTP stands for hypertext transport protocol and while HTTPS stands for hypertext transport protocol secure.
 Basically, this protocol is what allows you to send and receive information over a computer that is attached the internet.
 This includes any communication—surfing the ‘net, checking your bank account, sending e-payments, etc. When you see a website starting with HTTPS, your information is being encrypted, which is the process of encoding it so only authorized parties can access it.
 It’s important to make sure when you are banking or using credit cards online or doing similar activities that you first ensure you are on an encrypted website.
 You can do that by looking at the website address and ensuring it begins with HTTPS.

 - Phishing—This is when a hacker or spammer tries to impersonate a real person or entity, primarily in an email, and sends you to a fake website that looks real.
 For example, you get an email that says it’s from the Internal Revenue Service (IRS) and you need to click the link and provide your personal information to collect your refund.
 (FYI, the IRS doesn’t do that.)
 When you receive emails that ask for personal information—either with a link to click on or even with a phone number for you to call—take note.
 Likely, it is a phishing scam.
 And most major banks, retailers and other entities allow you to report such attempts so they can take action to warn other customers.
 Simply look at the Contact Us page that most websites have and see if there's an email address listed to report phishing attempts.
-(Most times, it's phishing@ or spam@ or something similar.)
+(Most times, it's [email protected] or [email protected] or something similar.)
 Then forward the email to that email to report the phishing attempt.